 Like everything, the quality of the materials will ultimately have a direct relation to the final price.
 If your stand mixer has a plastic body, then it will inevitably be cheaper (and less robust) than a solid metal one.

-It’s worth remembering that KitchenAid’s mixers also come with a minimum of a 2 to 5-year warranty, depending on the model you opt for.
+It’s worth remembering that KitchenAid’s mixers also come with a minimum of a 1 to 5 year warranty, depending on the model you opt for and which country you buy it in.
 They remain in prime condition for years even after the warranty expires, which translates into a higher cost price.

 It’s no secret that many large American companies (Apple, General Motors and Nike, for example) have shifted their manufacturing to countries with lower labor costs and tax rates.
 Not KitchenAid.